 - Litter tray, scoop and cat litter: There’s a wide variety of cat litters on the market these days, some better than others.
 It is best to avoid clumping cat litter with kittens.
 Litter trays come in all shapes and sizes such as self-cleaning, covered (or hooded), uncovered.

 - Scratching post: Cats need to scratch and enjoy scratching.
 Providing your cat with a scratching post will reduce the chances of your cat using your furniture or carpet.

 - Food/water bowls: You can buy cheap plastic ones, metal ones, pottery ones, automatic ones and even drinking fountains.

 - Cat carrier for those trips to the vet.
-Look for a carrier which is easy to clean (incase the cat has an accident on the way to the vet), impact resistanct, has a removable top half and is large enough for the cat to turn around.
+Look for a carrier that is easy to clean (in case the cat has an accident on the way to the vet), impact-resistant, has a removable top half and is large enough for the cat to turn around.

 - Grooming equipment: A brush, flea comb and nail trimmers.
 Even shorthaired cats can benefit from a brush once a week to remove loose hair.

 - Toys: Select a range of toys such as wands to chase, mice, and interactive toys.

 - Bed: There is a vast array of cat beds on the market from relatively plain to fancy.